elsebasdev1/web-dice-duel/README.md

 - **Scoreboard**: Keeps track of the players' scores.
 - **Winner Announcement**: At the end of the game, the winner is announced based on the total score.
 - **Restart Option**: Restart the game after a match.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## How to Play

 1. Open the game in your browser.
-2. Players take turns clicking the **"Roll Dice"** button to roll the dice.
+2. Players take turns clicking the **"Dice Icon"** button to roll the dice.
 3. After three rolls for each player, the total scores are calculated.
 4. The player with the highest score wins the game, and the result is displayed.
 5. You can restart the game by clicking the **"Restart"** button.